tkukis/link-sync/README.md

 # link-sync

-Npm link alternative.
-Syncs your test package to your current project.
+Syncs your test package in parent directory or relative to it into your current project without creating symlinks and node_module conflicts like npm link.

 `npx link-sync -p test-package-in-parent-dir-or-relative-parent-dir -w`

-## Motivation
+## Comandline params

+`-w --watch` : when provided link-sync works in watch mode

+`-p --path` : package path relative to the parent directory

+`-v, --version` : link-sync version

+## link-sync vs npm link

-Testing npm packages before publishing to npm using node_modules must  be deleted in your test package to avoid dependencies conflicts.
-Also it creates  symlinks.
-You can do it manualy, or use this util.
+Testing npm packages before publishing to npm using npm link node_modules directory must be deleted in your test package to avoid dependencies conflicts.
+Also it creates  symlinks, and it can mess your time with npm unlink.
+You can do it all manualy, or use this util,